-This is perpetually a work in progress2), we will be adding to it over time as needed.
+This is not yet a complete list of what is needed, we will be adding to it over time as needed.
 If you find something you had to do let us know about it and if applicable, we may add it to the instructions.